heptarch/heptarch.github.io/qml.md

 - What is the link between Grover search and the Heisenberg limit?
 - Are there ways to parametrize signal-processing and metrological techniques to optimize, e.g. energy estimation protocols on ISQ/EFT devices?
-- How can we leverage the Shor's algorithm (and the Hidden Subgroup Problem more generally) for deep learning?
+- How can we leverage Shor's algorithm (and the Hidden Subgroup Problem more generally) for deep learning?
 - Can we use stabilizer states for distributed protocols?
 - What common syntax connects quantum circuits and